holgerbrandl/kalasim/docs/userguide/docs/monitors.md

 <!--Sliced monitors are disabled and cannot be enabled again.-->

-## Using monitored values in other packages, like kravis

-For high quality, reproduction ready, graphs, it can be useful to use additional packages, most notably kravis.

-`kalasim` integrates nicely with `kravis` to visualize monitorin data.
-For examples see `src/test/kotlin/org/kalasim/analytics/KravisVis.kt`

 <!--The sampled values from a non level monitor can be retrieved with Monitor.x().
 If the moment of the sample is required as well, either Monitor.xt() or Monitor.tx() can be used.-->

 <!--For level monitors, there is choice of :-->